 Your six-month appointment, similar to the one you had in January.

-October – Visit with Dr. Saunders
+October – Visit with our doctors at PCE

 A repeat of your previous follow-up, to intervene against periodontal infections which are known to pop up more easily between “regular checkups.”

-Dr. Saunders believes in close communication with your dentist in Conroe or The Woodlands.
+Our doctors at PCE believe in close communication with your dentist in Conroe or The Woodlands.
 By working as a team, we can ensure the best response in your care and ensure that you have the healthiest smile possible.

 Are you struggling with gum disease or tooth loss?
 Visit our gum health expert in Spring for an evaluation.